Contact the GG Archives

 Woman Who Has $105,000 Offers $10,000 for a Husband.

-The woman was Annie Gold, who was arrested in Portland, Oregon after being ten years in the country, and ordered deported at the expense of the Government as an undesirable alien for keeping a disorderly resort in that city.
-Annie Gold told detectives who arrested her that she had $55,000 in cash and about $50,000 in jewels, and that she would pay $10,000 down in cash to any citizen of the United States who would marry her so that she would not have to be sent back to Europe.
+The woman was Annie Gold, who was arrested in Portland, Oregon, after being ten years in the country and ordered deported at the expense of the Government as an undesirable alien for keeping a disorderly resort in that city.
+Annie Gold told detectives who arrested her that she had $55,000 in cash and about $50,000 in jewels and that she would pay $10,000 down in cash to any citizen of the United States who would marry her so that she would not have to be sent back to Europe.

-219 Undesirable Aliens to be Deported Today
+219 Undesirable Aliens, Identified as Threats to National Security, to be Deported Today

 Notes:

-• Annie Gold's Cash on Hand: $55,000.00 from 1911 is worth $1,238,198.70 in 2007 using the Consumer Price Index
+• Annie Gold's Cash on Hand: $55,000.00 from 1911 is worth $1,820,000.00 in 2023 using the Consumer Price Index.

-• Annie Gold's Jewelry: $50,000.00 from 1911 is worth $1,125,635.18 in 2007 using the Consumer Price Index
+• Annie Gold's Jewelry: $50,000.00 from 1911 is worth $1,650,000.00 in 2023 using the Consumer Price Index.

-• Annie Gold's Offer for a Husband: $10,000.00 from 1911 is worth $225,127.04 in 2007 using the Consumer Price Index
+• Annie Gold's Offer for a Husband: $10,000.00 from 1911 is worth $331,000.00 in 2023 using the Consumer Price Index.

-Source: Samuel H. Williamson, "Six Ways to Compute the Relative Value of a U.S. Dollar Amount, 1790 to Present," MeasuringWorth, 2008.
+Source: Samuel H. Williamson, "Six Ways to Compute the Relative Value of a U.S. Dollar Amount, 1790 to Present," MeasuringWorth, 2024.

 Return to Top of Page